-As the appellant, you will put your case to the judge first.
+As the appellant, you will put your case to the Full Court first.
 The respondent and any other parties will then be called on to answer your case.
-You will then be able to reply to anything raised by the respondent.
-In presenting your case, you are expected to be familiar with the material in the documents before the judge.
-You should be able to direct the attention of the judge to the documents which support your argument.
+You will then be able to reply to anything raised by the respondent and any other parties.
+In presenting your case, you are expected to be familiar with the material in the appeal books.
+You should be able to direct the attention of the Full Court to the pages and passages which support your argument.